neokii/op4/README.md

 https://discord.gg/zWSnqJ6rKD

-**Submit issues on the issues page or in a detailed report on GitHub or for quick help post in issues channel on our discord server.**
+**Submit issues on the issues page or in a detailed report on GitHub issues page.
+For quick help post in issues channel on our discord server.**

 **Longitudinal Info**
 ----------------------